 The AMV is important for setting the income tax point for the shares when they are exercised, so it is used to calculate the exercise price of the options.
 When companies issue EMI options, employees are granted the option to buy shares at a fixed price, known as the strike price.
 This price is based on the shares' value at the date of grant.
 In order to get the full tax benefits of EMI, you need to agree the price of the share option you are offering to employees with HMRC.
 This is because when the employee decides to exercise their share options to convert them into actual shares, they have to pay the strike price per share agreed with HMRC so they do not get taxed upon the exercise event.
 As such, you must get a valuation with HMRC first and we can help you with this.

 Once you receive an approval letter from HMRC, which will confirm the AMV and UMV of the share, you can then use these to set the strike price.
 If the exercise price is set lower than the AMV, there are tax implications on the difference between the AMV approved by HMRC and the exercise price.
-If the exercise price is set the same, or above, the AMV then there are usually no income tax charges and no NIC due.

 What is the UMV used for?

 For EMI options, the UMV is important for determining the maximum individual limit (£250,000) and the maximum company limit (£3m) of options that can be granted to an individual or the company's total equity value.
 The UMV is also sometimes used to calculate the taxable amount due when options are exercised.
 In normal circumstances, tax is not payable on the exercise of EMI options over restricted shares, but it may be payable if restricted shares are acquired at a discount or more than 90 days after a disqualifying event, in such cases tax is calculated on the increase in value after the disqualifying event and the UMV at the date of exercise plays a key role, in conjunction with S.431 Election.